Patrik-Stas/js-finite-state-machine/README.md

    let sema1 = await fsmManager.loadMachine('id1')
    await sema1.doTransition('enable')
    let sema2 = await fsmManager.loadMachine('id1')
-   // though semi1 and semi2 are stateless and all data is always retrieved from storage
+   // the objects semi1 and semi2 themselves are stateless and all data is always
-   // we do have 2 representatives of the same machine. hmmmmmmm. sema1.doTransition('next') sema2.doTransition('disable')
+   // retrieved from storage we do have 2 representatives of the same machine. hmmm. sema1.doTransition('next') sema2.doTransition('disable')
  }